ibm-ecosystem-engineering/JudgeIt-LLM-as-a-Judge/README.md

 ![RAG Reliability scores](/images/RAG-reliability-testing.png)
 For RAG evaluation, this process involved building a dataset of thousands of real-life Q&A pairs in Enterprise setting, then collected golden answers, RAG answers, and human evaluations of the similarity between the RAG and golden answers.
 Using Meta’s Llama-3–70b as an LLM Judge, JudgeIt was able to show consistely above 90% F1 scores across different RAG pipeline evaluations compared to human evaluations with 20+ enterprise Q&A tasks.

+This blog gives step by step guide how you can use Judgeit for RAG eval https://medium.com/towards-generative-ai/judgeit-automating-rag-evaluation-using-llm-as-a-judge-d7c10b3f2eeb

 #### Query-Rewrite Evaluation Reliability Metrics (2 Turn)
 <img width="709" alt="Screenshot 2024-10-11 at 12 51 04 AM" src="https://github.com/user-attachments/assets/67d5dff9-82e5-45eb-979a-54079511032c">

 For Multi-turn evaluation, this process involved building a dataset of user queries, conversation memory history including a previous question and previous answer, golden rewritten queries, generated rewritten queries, and human evaluations of the similarity between the generated rewritten queries and golden answers.
 Using Meta’s Llama-3–70b as an LLM Judge, JudgeIt was able to achieve the near 100% precision.

+This blog gives step by step guide how you can use it for query rewrite eval https://medium.com/towards-generative-ai/judgeit-evaluate-query-rewrite-accuracy-in-multi-turn-conversations-using-llm-as-a-judge-2a222abace2b

 ## Using JudgIt Framework